juice-shop/multi-juicer/guides/aws/aws.md

 kubectl config current-context
 ```

 ## Step 2.
-Prepare EKS for ALB and externalDNS
+Prepare EKS for ALB Ingress Controller and External DNS (Route 53)

-Before running the following commands make sure that the EKS worker nodes have been associated with the relevant IAM roles
-to be able to create and delete Route53 and ALB resources.
+The EKS worker nodes need to be associated with the following IAM roles to be able to create and delete Route53 and ALB resources.

 Further information can be found here:
 - https://kubernetes-sigs.github.io/aws-alb-ingress-controller/guide/controller/setup